apache/shardingsphere/docs/community/content/involved/conduct/code.en.md

    - If a rule's branch is over than `5`, every branch take a new line.
    - Rule name of parser should same with java variable's camel case.
    - Define separate files for every SQL type, file name should consist of `database` + `SQL type` + `Statement`.
 For example: `MySQLDQLStatement.g4`.

+## GitHub Action 规范

+- Workflow file name must end with `.yml`
+- Workflow file name must consist with the lowercase of `trigger type-action type`, for example: `nightly-check.yml`. do not add trigger type for pull_request, for example: `check.yml`
+- Execution action includes: check, ci, e2e, build
+- Trigger type includes: pull_request (without prefix), nightly
+- `name` property in workflow file should be same with file name, add space between `-` and words, first letter of every word should be capital, for example: `Nightly - Check`
+- `job` property in workflow should be unique in that workflow file
+- When using `matrix` property, must add job parallelism limit to 5.
+For example: `max-parallel: 5`
+- Must set timeout for job, max timeout is 1 hour.
+For example: `timeout-minutes: 10`